SiebenCorgie/shipload-rs/README.md

 # shipload-rs

-A small gtk programm meant as a Cargo frontend.
+A small GTK+ program meant as a Cargo front end.